dda-core-team/diconiumneil.github.io/the_exec_assistant/the_exec_assistant1.md

 -----------

-**Your Task:** Right a short sentence in a language of your choice and get your translator to translate it to another language for you.
+**Your Task:** Get your assistant to translate this into another language of your choice and paste it on the Miro board.